woodybury/cog-musicgen-fine-tuner/README.md

 You can demo this model or learn how to use it with Replicate's API [here](https://replicate.com/sakemin/musicgen-fine-tuner).

+## Prediction
+### Default Model
+- In this repository, the default prediction model is configured as the melody model.
+- After completing the fine-tuning process from this repository, the trained model weights will be loaded into your own model repository on Replicate.

 # Run with Cog

 [Cog](https://github.com/replicate/cog) is an open-source tool that packages machine learning models in a standard, production-ready container.